 Value Added Tax (VAT) is a tax charged on the sale of most goods and services in Ireland.

-There were some changes to VAT rates announced in Budget 2019 – and these changes will start from January 1st 2019.
+There were some changes to VAT rates announced in Budget 2019 – and these changes started from January 1st 2019.

 The main change was the withdrawal of the special 9% rate for most tourism related activites – (raised to 13.5%).